Heman A. White: Early life

 Heman Allen White was born in Washington, Vermont on September 21, 1817, the youngest son of Thaddeus White (1759-1851) and Rebecca (Gleason) White (1774-1853).
 Thaddeus White, who was originally from Spencer, Massachusetts was a veteran of the American Revolution and one of the first settlers of Washington.
 He posted the public notice for the first town freemen's meeting in 1793 and at the meeting was chosen as one of the three highway surveyors.
 In 1794, Thaddeus White was chosen as the town's first member of the Vermont House of Representatives.

 Heman White attended the schools of Washington and the academy in Newbury.
 He then studied law with attorney John Colby of Washington.
 White was admitted to the bar in 1843 and established a practice in Washington.

 Career

 In addition to practicing law, White was involved in local politics and government.
 Originally a Whig, and a Republican from the time the party was founded in the mid 1850s, White served as Washington's town clerk from 1848 to 1898.
 After serving as register of probate for the Randolph district of Orange County from 1854 to 1856, White was elected to a two-year term as probate judge.

 White went on to serve as state's attorney of Orange County from 1866 to 1868.
 He represented Washington in the Vermont House of Representatives on several occasions, including 1857 to 1859, 1863 to 1866, and 1876 to 1878.
-He also served one term (1870-1872) as a member of the Vermont Senate from Orange County.
+He also served one term (1870 to 1872) as a member of the Vermont Senate from Orange County.